Chief-Ethical-Programmer/Cybersecurity-Portfolio/Lab-Setups/DVWA/README.md

 ## Open DVWA in browser:
 - http://localhost:8081
-![](S3.png)
-## Default login:
+ ### Default login:
  - Username - admin
  - Password -password

+![](S3.png)

+## Waala!!🙌 the website is ready to be hack

 ![](S4.png)

 ## To stop the lab